 Early Origins of the Hochett family

 The surname Hochett was first found in Worcestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Hochett family

-Another 288 words (21 lines of text) covering the year 1720 is included under the topic Early Hochett History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hochett research.
+Another 61 words (4 lines of text) covering the year 1720 is included under the topic Early Hochett History in all our PDF Extended History products and printed products wherever possible.

 Hochett Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hochett has been spelled many different ways, including Hodgetts, Hodgett and others.